SSWConsulting/SSW.Rules.Content/rules/event-storming-workshop/rule.md

 ### Step 5: Discover External Systems

-🟪 Purple sticky
+🟪 Purple sticky for External Systems or Dependencies.

-- Parts of the flow outside of our control
+External Systems represents parts of the business process outside of our control such as:

-- API Services / Departments / Organizations
+- API Services
-- Respond to Commands / Queries
+- Departments
+- Other organizations

+We expect external systems to respond to our Commands and/or Queries.

 ### Step 6: Discover Policies

-🟪  Pink for Policies (aka Reactions)
+<svg width="1.4em" height="1em"><rect width="1em" height="1em" rx="0.15em" ry="0.15em" x=0.3rem y=0em style="fill:rgb(255,0,148);"/></svg> Pink for Policies (aka Reactions)

-Between 🟦 Command and 🟧 Event
+Policies are the glue between the 🟦 Commands and 🟧 Events.

-- Represents the rules of a process
-- Allow / Deny an event to be triggered
-- “When Then” or “Whenever”
-- Whenever an invoice is updated with < 8 hours, send a warning email
+Policies are considered the reactive logic that represents the rules of a process.
+This reactive logic allows or denies the target event to be triggered.

+Always spoken in terms of 'When-X Then-Y' or 'Whenever'.

+For example:
-- When a user logs > 8 hours work, then send a warning email and add to overtime
+- **When** a user logs > 8 hours work, **then** send a warning email and add to overtime
+- **Whenever** an invoice is updated with < 8 hours, **then** send a warning email

 ### End Result

 Lots of sticky notes defining the process:
 - 🟦Commands & 🟧Events grouped with 🟨Aggregates
-- Define 🟩Read Model with data 🟨 Users need to make decisions
+- Defined 🟩Read Models with data that 🟨 Users need to make decisions
 - Identified 🟪External Systems / Dependencies
-- Identified ⬜Policies that apply to Business Processes
+- Identified <svg width="1.4em" height="1em"><rect width="1em" height="1em" rx="0.15em" ry="0.15em" x=0.2rem y=0em style="fill:rgb(255,0,148);"/></svg>Policies that apply to Business Processes